Unboxed-Software/solana-course/content/pda-sharing.md

 }
 ```

-# Demo
+# Lab

-Let’s practice by creating a simple program to demonstrate how a PDA sharing can allow an attacker to withdraw tokens that don’t belong to them.
-This demo expands on the examples above by including the instructions to initialize the required program accounts.
+Let’s practice by creating a simple program to demonstrate how a PDA sharing can allow an attacker to withdraw tokens that don’t belong to them. this lab expands on the examples above by including the instructions to initialize the required program accounts.

 ### 1. Starter